lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 print protein
 ```

-Q: what are we subtracting from the length of the mRNA?
+Question: what are we subtracting from the length of the mRNA?
 What is the consequence of this?

-Q: what happens in the first line of the while loop, where we get the codon?
+Question: what happens in the first line of the while loop, where we get the codon?

-Q: what happens in the line inside of the while loop where protein is reassigned a value?
+Question: what happens in the line inside of the while loop where protein is reassigned a value?

-Q: what do we add to the counter at the end, and why?
+Question: what do we add to the counter at the end, and why?
 What would happen if we did not increase the value of the counter?
 What amount should we increase it with?

 ## Printing the results to file.